 Ultimately the actions and expenditures under Goal 1 are all aimed at increasing student learning and achievement.
 The district set specific proficiency and growth targets for students based on the iReady assessment.
-Preliminary end of year (EOY) iReady data shows that the district has exceeded all district-wide Academic Targets.
-(DATA WILL BE UPDATED WHEN FINAL)
+End of year (EOY) iReady data shows that the district exceeded all district-wide Academic Targets.